 Skip to content

-In NAIS, every workload is isolated by default.
-This means that workloads are not able to make any outbound requests or receive any incoming traffic unless explicitly allowed.
+In Nais, every workload is isolated by default.
+Workloads are not able to make any outbound requests or receive any incoming traffic unless explicitly allowed.

-We use access policies to specify which applications and services a workload can communicate with.
+We use access policies to specify which applications and external addresses a workload can communicate with.
 This is done by defining inbound and outbound policies in the workload's manifest.

 graph TD